friedt/progressbar-with-jest/README.md

 - .eslintrc.js : config eslint settings
 - webpack.*.config.js : config webpack settings
 - postcss.config.js
+- karma.conf.js : unit testing using Jasmine

 ### Example

 In order to provide an example a simple html file with an unordered list to see the progress bar in action.
 Of course this can be more complex tabs or sections or whatever for example.
 Buttons or links to go to next section are disabled by default and the next button will be active until after the current one is invoked.
+All unit tests are included with full coverage report